 Many may consider that JKD died when Bruce Lee passed away, but this is not the case.
 Many of his students have pursued the philosophy and the training they received from Bruce Lee and developed schools that train with the same principles.

 JKD is still taught today.
-It is one of the marital arts that many MMA fighters focus on for the aspect of anticipating an opponent.
+It is one of the martial arts that many MMA fighters focus on for the aspect of anticipating an opponent.
 Due to the flexibility of the style, trainers train their students in JKD differently.
 The World JKD Federation seeks to promote the philosophy of Bruce Lee’s original art.

 Bruce Lee’s untimely death left the world without any formal teaching from the master himself, but the students that he taught have tried to continue with his work and development of the style.
 However, many of his students also admit that they still do not fully understand everything that encompasses JKD.